This post may contain affiliate links. See the full disclosure here.

 It’s basically a jacket that is a little longer in the back to cover up that section of your back right above your butt – that section designed solely for girls to get tattoos on.
 That’s it.
 Is that worth $150 markup?
 Doubtful.
 But then how will I protect my sweet tattoo?

 Ask any cyclist and they’ll tell you the same thing about wind: it sucks.
 Unless, of course, it’s that ever elusive tail wind that we’ve all read about but never actually experienced.
 Most winds are of the “head” and “cross” variety so make sure any jacket you plan to ride with blocks wind – fleeces are not up to this task.

 Quick rule of thumb – wear a jacket down from what you’d wear if you were just walking around as biking will warm you up.

 I have 4 jackets that I rotate for my bike commute, none of which are designated cycling jackets.

 Oh God is there too much baloney out there.
 I’m so tired of people suggesting you need a Showers Pass jacket for $250.
 I’m sure they make fine gear but I simply use the trusty Columbia raincoat that I already owned.

 It cost maybe like $50 at REI and, unlike a “cycling” jacket, I can use it for other things and not have to worry about looking like a jerk.
 “Hey I’m a cyclist.
 You can tell because I’m wearing a cycling jacket at work!”

 Light windbreaker for temps in 40-50s

 A windbreaker with no lining is what you’re looking.
-Were just trying to keep that chill off.
-I have some random North Face thing from Marshall’s for like $29 that works just fine.
+We’re just trying to keep that chill off.
+I have some random North Face thing from Marshall’s for like $29 which works just fine.
 That was probably too expensive but it was a gift so I ain’t complaining.

 Insulated Shell Jacket for temps 10-49